omgupta-ai/ArgusCore---Real-Time-iOS-Vision-Intelligence-/README.md

-ArgusCore 👁️
-Real-Time Object Recognition Engine for iOS
-ArgusCore is a lightweight, powerful iOS application that uses on-device machine learning to identify objects in real-time through the camera.
-By leveraging Apple's native frameworks, all processing happens locally, ensuring instantaneous results, complete offline functionality, and absolute user privacy.
+ArgusCore 👁️Real-Time Object Recognition Engine for iOSArgusCore is a lightweight, powerful iOS application that uses on-device machine learning to identify objects in real-time through the camera.
+By leveraging Apple's native frameworks, all processing happens locally, ensuring instantaneous results, complete offline functionality, and absolute user privacy.🚀 Live Demo(To make this section impactful, replace the placeholder image with a screen recording GIF of your app running on your iPhone.
+Use a tool like Ezgif.com to convert your video.)✨ Core TechnologiesThis project was built using a modern, native iOS tech stack:Swift & UIKit: For the core application logic and native user interface.Core ML: To integrate and run the MobileNetV2 machine learning model directly on the device.Vision Framework: To manage the image processing pipeline, preparing camera frames for analysis by the Core ML model.AVFoundation: To capture and process the live video feed from the iPhone's camera.🧠 Architectural FlowThe application follows a streamlined, efficient data pipeline from camera input to UI output.
+Each frame from the camera is processed in real-time through a series of steps managed by the ViewController.graph TD

-🚀 Live Demo
-(To make this section impactful, replace the placeholder image with a screen recording GIF of your app running on your iPhone.
-Use a tool like Ezgif.com to convert your video.)

-✨ Core Technologies
-This project was built using a modern, native iOS tech stack:

-Swift & UIKit: For the core application logic and native user interface.

-Core ML: To integrate and run the MobileNetV2 machine learning model directly on the device.

-Vision Framework: To manage the image processing pipeline, preparing camera frames for analysis by the Core ML model.

-AVFoundation: To capture and process the live video feed from the iPhone's camera.

-🧠 Architectural Flow
-The application follows a streamlined, efficient data pipeline from camera input to UI output.
-Each frame from the camera is processed in real-time through a series of steps managed by the ViewController.

-graph TD
     subgraph "Input Layer"
         A[📱 iPhone Camera] --> B(AVCaptureSession);
     end